VishalChangder00789/SKy-Climber-2D/README.md

 * Dedicated GPU (Nvidia or AMD) Recomended.

 # Getting Started
-Start by downloading the project from given link at the bottom.
+Start by downloading the project from given link at the top.
 Unity 2018 with (LTS) recomended.

 * Visual Studio 2019 or 2019 is recommended, It is made to run on Windows OS (8,10).